kowith337/CustomHosts-via-hostsmgr/index.md

 If you are...
 - Read the news and/or article directly from big brother's search engine results, with the lightweigh load from the big brother's engine called `AMP`!
 - Let the big brother suggest the word to searching something, while you're submitting keystroke to them!
 (Yes, every letters you've typed!!)
+- Let the popular (by force) browser on the Android :tm: devices suggest article everytime before you're start going somewhere of internet.
+  - Note that it's will be effective if you've disabled [Asynchronous DNS resolver](https://github.com/ookangzheng/blahdns/blob/master/FAQ.md#prevent-dns-leaking-from-chrome-browser-on-android-phone) flags inside that browser!
 - Stuck at some site that still rely to connecting to proper ads and/or tracking servers before getting/reading/viewing/watching contents.
 - Want to allow YouTube to save your watched history, partially watched video that remember position before you leave, etc.
 - Using Facebook (either for free or not) over mobile data that your carrier have the `Free Basics` service available.